Supported Functions

 ABS

-This function returns the absolute value of the provided numeric value.
+This function returns the absolute value of the provided number.

 = ABS(-12.5)